Yaashia-G/Yaashia-G.github.io/_publications/CERG.md

  $$\delta_s = 0.9F_{\max}/K_P$$ A higher penetration constant means a relatively higher force of pushing.
 </div>

 It can be seen from these examples that the penetration constant effects how much we push against our soft constraints.
-In all cases however, $$F <F_{\max}$$, which ensures the safety of interaction.
+In all cases interestingly, $$F <F_{\max}$$, which is set by the maximum energy of interaction $$E_{\max}$$, ensuring the safety of interaction.

 ### Drake Simulations of the Franka Emika
 Lastly, we demonstrate the CERG on a more realistic simulation on the Franka Emika in <a href="https://drake.mit.edu/" target="_blank"> Drake simulator</a>.
 The contact model is chosen to be Compliant Point Contact.
-The Franka robot is subject to all the actuator, speed and torque limitations as specified [here](https://frankaemika.github.io/docs/control_parameters.html), the reference of the Franka is inside the soft blue wall and the maximum force of interaction is set in the direction of pushing, $$F_x = 0.8N$$.
-As can be seen by the contact forces calculated in the Drake model, the maximum force of interaction in the $$x$$ coordinate is around $$0.4N$$, which is well within range.
+The Franka robot is subject to all the actuator, speed and torque limitations as specified [here](https://frankaemika.github.io/docs/control_parameters.html), the reference of the Franka is inside the soft blue wall.
 <div class="row">
     <div class="col-md-6 col-sm-12 mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/FR3-gif.gif" title="example image" class="img-fluid rounded z-depth-1" %}